-In this episode, Jay Rosen and myself take a look at some of the top compliance stories over the past week.
+In this episode, Jay Rosen and myself take a look at some of the top compliance stories over the past week, including some fury.

 - Tom announces presales of his next book, the Complete Compliance Handbook, which will be published by Compliance Week in April 2018.
-You can find out more on his website by clicking here.
+It is available for PreSale here.

 For more information on how an independent monitor can help improve your company’s ethics and compliance program, visit this month’s sponsor Affiliated Monitors at www.affiliatedmonitors.com.